sbb-design-systems/digital.sbb.ch/src/en/design-system/organisation/process/process.md

 </sbb-table-wrapper>

 Weeklys and refinements are taking place on a weekly basis.
 In the weeklys, bug reports, contributing requests, feature requests or enhancements and general questions from the community are discussed and answered directly in the ticket.
-In the refinements, further work is refined.{.lead}
+In the refinements, further work is refined. {.lead}